Data Analysis For Product Managers: The Complete Guide13 min read

 3. Collect user behavior data from multiple sources

 One data source is usually not enough to gain a comprehensive understanding of user behavior and needs.
-Combining data from various quantitative and qualitative data sources allows you to see the full picture and be equipped to make better, data-driven decisions.
+Combining both qualitative and quantitative data from various sources allows you to see the full picture and be equipped to make better, data-driven decisions.

-Utilize tools like funnel analysis and trends analysis to gather rich quantitative data.
-Then, employ qualitative data sources such as customer feedback and heatmaps to understand the why behind user behavior.
+Utilize tools like funnel analysis and trend analysis to gather rich quantitative data.
+Then, employ qualitative data sources such as customer feedback and session replays to understand the why behind user behavior.

 4. Analyze user data to gain data-driven insights

-Now that you have comprehensive user data, it’s time to analyze it and draw actionable conclusions.
+Now that you have comprehensive user data, it’s time to analyze it and draw meaningful conclusions.

 Types of data analysis and how product managers can use them